Primers and protocols for cpn60 barcode sequencing

 PCR products for hybridization or cloning

-Products from amplification with H279 and H280 are used in hybridization methods or can be cloned.
+Products from amplification with H279 and H280 from bacterial isolates are used in hybridization methods or can be cloned.
 An annealing temperature range of 46-50 C is a good starting place with these primers.
 If you're working with high G+C templates (anything over 57%, you might want to check out the "magic primers" below).

 (I=inosine, Y=C or T, R=G or A, K=G or T, S=G or C)